aneuhold/main-scripts/readme.md

 - `tb setup` Will setup the development environment according to the current working directory name.
 If settings have not been determined yet for the directory name, shell, or terminal, then it will inform you and won't do anything else.
 - `tb startup` Will run the startup script for the current system with no arguments
 - `tb scaffold [projectType] [projectName]` Will build the given project type with the given project name as a new folder in the current working directory named with the given `projectName`.

+### Commands specifically for package.json scripts

+- `tb pkg validateJsr` Will run a few steps, where if one fails, the next do not proceed:
+  1. Check if there are any pending changes that haven't been committed
+  1. Update the current working directory's `jsr.json` `version` field to match the `version` field in the `package.json` in the same directory
+  1. Run `jsr publish --allow-dirty --dry-run` to ensure it passes the checks of JSR
+  1. Revert the change to the local `jsr.json` file
+- `tb pkg publishJsr` Will do the same steps as above, but the `jsr` command will be `jsr publish --allow-dirty`.
+If running locally, this will prompt you to login with your local browser to JSR and permit the publish.
+In CI, it should handle this without any intervention if the JSR GitHub action is used.

+> Both of the above commands require a dev dependency on `jsr`.

 ## ⚠️ Potential Issues